kritgrover/htv-sustainu/README.md

 </br>

 ## Goal
-The goal is to form the lifestyle of environmentally acts among students, later on bring it to the public, while making the world a cleaner place.
-Students can currently benefit from the app itself while contributing a better environment, the profits the app gains will make further impacts via donations in green charities.
+The goal of this project is to form a community of environmentally concious students, and later on scale it for the public, while making the world a cleaner place.
+Students can currently benefit from the app while contributing to a better environment.
+A percentage of the profits gained from the app will make further impacts via donations towards environmental charities.

 </br>